Why is full-panel lab testing vital in helping you find a high-quality CBD or THC product?

 Pesticides are poisonous to humans and can cause health problems, including damage to the nervous, reproductive, and immune systems.
 Pesticides can even disrupt ecosystems if they contaminate the soil or water sources.

-All of our CBD and Delta-8 products are made from organic, USA-grown hemp, and the full-panel testing confirms that they are free of pesticides.
+All of our CBD and THC products are made from organic, US-grown hemp, and the full-panel testing confirms that they are free of pesticides.